ianmiell/shutit/README.md

 If you use a Docker-based tutorial and you mess the environment up, the state can be restored to a known one by hitting CTRL-G.

 What Does it Do (Vagrant)?
 ==========================
-Uses a bash build to set up a vagrant machine.
+Uses a bash build to set up n vagrant machines, and uses Landrush to give them useful hostnames accessible from the hosts and in the guest VMs.

+It supports both Virtualbox and Libvirt providers.

 This allows another kind of contained environment for more infrastructural projects than Docker allows for.

 This example demonstrates a reproducible build that sets up Docker on an Ubuntu VM (on a Linux host), then runs a CentOS image within Docker wihing the Ubuntu VM.

 It deposits the user into a shell mid-build to interrogate the environment, after which the user re-runs the build to add a directive to ensure ps is installed in the image.

 [![Docker on Ubuntu VM running a CentOS image](https://asciinema.org/a/47078.png)](https://asciinema.org/a/47078)

-There is a multinode option for Vagrant multinode projects.

 What Does it Do (Docker Builds)?